 CRS-4529: Cluster Synchronization Services is online

 What is HAS (High Availability Service) and the commands?

-HAS includes ASM & database instance and listeners.
+HAS includes ASM & database instances and listeners.

 crsctl check has

 crsctl start has

 Why is the interconnect used for?
 How do you determine what protocol is being used for Interconnect traffic?

 It is a private network which is used to ship data blocks from one instance to another for cache fusion.
 The physical data blocks as well as data dictionary blocks are shared across this interconnect.

 One of the ways is to look at the database alert log for the time period when the database was started up.

 This will arise when two or more instances attempt to control a cluster database.
 In a two-node environment, one instance attempts to manage updates simultaneously while the other instance attempts to manage updates.